LinuxForHealth/health-patterns/helm-charts/README.md

 - [Health Patterns](./health-patterns): Chart used to install the entire Alvearie Health Patterns flow

-That main chart has many dependent subcharts.
+That main chart has many dependent sub-charts.
 These are referenced via their Helm repository locations, but a few do not currently have supported Helm charts so we have created them in this folder for our use.
 They can also be used as standalone charts.

 - [FHIR Chart](./fhir): Chart used to install a FHIR server
 - [NiFi Registry Chart](./nifi-registry): Chart used to install a [NiFi Registry](https://nifi.apache.org/registry.html)
 - [DeID Service Chart](./deid): Chart used to install a [De-Identification Service](https://github.com/Alvearie/de-identification)

+## Updating

+The sub-charts maintained here are source-only.
+The main chart references the packaged version of these, hosted in the helm repo located [here](../../docs/charts).
+Whenever any of these sub-charts are updated, the following steps are required:

+1. Navigate to the Helm repo folder: `cd health-patterns/docs/charts`
+2. Run: `helm package ../../helm-charts/<chart_folder>`
+3. Update the index: `helm repo index .`
+4. Deliver any updated artifacts back to Git.
+This is where the Helm repo serves the charts to requests.

 ## Contributing